Colleges by Location

 Campus Life

 It is not all about learning and grades at University of San Francisco: campus life is a crucial component of your educational experience.
-Check out some info about students' life at University of San Francisco.
+Find out some details about campus life at University of San Francisco.

 Student Organizations

-If you are interested in music, you can join the University of San Francisco band or chorus.
-For students with a talent for acting, there is a drama club.
+Students who like music can join the University of San Francisco band or chorus.
+For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
 Interested in media and communication?
 University of San Francisco publishes its own newspaper and has its own radio station.

 Student Services

-24/7 emergency phone and alarm devices are available.
-The dormitory entrances are electronically operated.
-There is a security patrol that operates 24 hours a day.
+There are 24-hour emergency phone and alarm devices.
+There are electronically operated dormitory entrances.
+There is a security patrol that operates around the clock.
 Theer is a nighttime transportation/escort service.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of University of San Francisco.